koajs/static-cache/README.md

 - There is no directory or `index.html` support.
 - You may optionally store the data in memory - it streams by default.
-- Caches the assets on initialization - you need to restart the process to update the assets.
+- Caches the assets on initialization - you need to restart the process to update the assets.(can turn off with options.preload = false)
 - Uses MD5 hash sum as an ETag.
 - Uses .gz files if present on disk, like nginx gzip_static module